Neutral Ball Flight

 Why it matters

-Recognizing that a neutral ball flight requires very tight face-to-path matching — and is not automatically "easier" than a controlled draw or fade — helps golfers make an informed choice about which shot shape to rely on in different situations.
+Recognizing that a neutral ball flight requires very tight face-to-path matching.
+This means and is not on its own "easier" than a controlled draw or fade.
+This means helps golfers make an informed choice about which shot shape to rely on in different situations.
 SwingVantage reporting the face-to-path gap on a given swing shows exactly how close to neutral a shot actually was, rather than judging only from the visible ball flight.

 Related terms

-- Straight Ball FlightA straight ball flight is a shot that shows essentially no sideways curve because the clubface angle and swing path are matched closely enough at impact that the spin axis stays close to horizontal.
+- Straight Ball FlightA straight ball flight is a shot that shows essentially no sideways curve.
+This is because the clubface angle and swing path are matched closely enough at impact that the spin axis stays close to horizontal.

-- Fade BiasA fade bias is a golfer's repeatable tendency to curve shots left-to-right (for a right-hander), which many better players prefer for its consistency and control even though it typically sacrifices some distance compared to a draw.
+- Fade BiasA fade bias is a golfer's repeatable tendency to curve shots left-to-right (for a right-hander).
+This many better players prefer for its consistency and control even though it typically sacrifices some distance compared to a draw.

 - Face-to-PathFace-to-path is the difference between face angle and club path at impact.
 It is the single number that determines how much, and which way, the ball curves.

-- D-PlaneThe D-Plane is the modern model explaining that a ball's initial direction is determined mostly by face angle (not path), while path relative to face determines the curve — replacing the older, oversimplified "path starts it, face curves it" idea.
+- D-PlaneThe D-Plane is the modern model explaining that a ball's initial direction is determined mostly by face angle (not path).
+At the same time, path relative to face determines the curve.
+This means replacing the older, oversimplified "path starts it, face curves it" idea.

 Related guides & benchmarks